nyu-oop-sp18/class07/README.md

 ```

 Should this parser succeed on the input sequence `"aa"`?
 Intuitively,
-the answer is "yes" because the second subparser of `orElse`
+the answer is "yes" because the second subparser of `orElse` accepts
-accepts this sequence.
-However, the problem is that the `'a'` portion
+this sequence.
+However, the problem is that the `'a'` portion of the
-of the first subparser matches the first character of `"aa"`.
-Thus,
+first subparser matches the first character of `"aa"`.
+Thus, when the
-when the first subparser fails on parsing the second `'a'` of the
+first subparser fails on parsing the second `'a'` of the input, it has
-input, it has already consumed the first `'a'`.
-To be able to accept
+already consumed the first `'a'`.
+To be able to accept the input with
-the input with the second subparser, we need to backtrack to the
+the second subparser, we need to backtrack to the beginning of the
-beginning of the input sequence and then retry.
-If we have many
+input sequence and then retry.
+If we have many `orElse` combinations,
-`orElse` combinations, this may lead to a running time that is
+this may lead to an unacceptable running time of the parser.
-exponential in the size of the parser expression.

 Of course, we can implement our parsers more carefully.
 For instance,
 the above parser can be rewritten as